 Are there resources for text, images and music on the internet that can be used for educational purposes without clearing copyright?

-Yes, there are materials that can be used for teaching in the public domain or available under a Creative Commons license.
+Yes, there are materials in the public domain or available under a Creative Commons license that can be freely used in your teaching.
 If you would like to use text, images or music, please:

 - Credit or cite the material you use as indicated, or by using a correct citation style.